 Administrator- Thomas Stephenson

-Helia Healthcare of Champaign is on a watch list for poor care and the mistreatment of patients.
-This for-profit nursing center employs a barebones staff and its latest health inspection resulted in numerous citations that should cause alarm.
-These infractions included numerous medication errors, the presence of clutter, wet floors and other environmental hazards that could result in falls, failure to meet the nutritional needs of patients and the neglect of patients who could not eat or drink of their own power.
+Helia Healthcare of Champaign is on a watch list for inadequate care and the mistreatment of patients.
+This for-profit nursing center employs a barebones staff, and its latest health inspection resulted in numerous citations that should cause alarm.
+These infractions included numerous medication errors, the presence of clutter, wet floors, and other environmental hazards that could result in falls, failure to meet the nutritional needs of patients, and the neglect of patients who could not eat or drink of their own power.

 1315 Curt Drive